jmatsu/license-list-plugin/README.md

 ### 0.7 breaking changes

 The generated license URLs have been changed to show the contents correctly.
-Please update the license files and visualized files.
+Please run `mergeLicenseList` and `visualizeLicenseList` tasks to update your license catalog file and visualized file.

 ### 0.4 breaking changes